Mark Anthony Stroman: Trial and execution

 Stroman was captured on October 5.
 He said he had targeted Arabs in revenge for the 9/11 attacks.
-He claimed his sister died during the attacks and was in the World Trade Center's North Tower when it collapsed, a story that has never been verified.
+He claimed his sister died during the attacks, although court documents showed there was no evidence she ever existed.
 He told police he was avenging the deaths of those who died on 9/11 and had targeted his victims specifically because they looked like people "of Muslim descent".
 At the time of his arrest, he told police he had done what every American wanted to and that they were at war.

 On November 15, 2001, Stroman was charged with capital murder.
 On April 5, 2002, a jury found him guilty and he was sentenced to death.

 A year after the killings, Stroman expressed no remorse for his crimes.
 He wrote on his blog that what he did was not a crime of hate but an act of passion and patriotism.
 Up until his date of execution, Bhuiyan protested Stroman's death sentence, believing he did not deserve to be executed.
 Bhuiyan sued and tried to stop the execution but was unsuccessful.
 Bhuiyan argued that his Muslim beliefs told him to forgive Stroman and that killing him was not the solution.
 The courts denied his requests.

 In his later years of imprisonment, Stroman expressed remorse for his crimes.
 After learning that Bhuiyan was appealing to save his life, Stroman changed his views, and described Bhuiyan as "an inspiring soul".
 His racist views were reportedly altered.
 He eventually spoke to Bhuiyan and thanked him for his compassion.

-Stroman was executed on July 20, 2011, by lethal injection at the Huntsville Unit state prison in Huntsville, Texas, United States.
+Stroman was executed on July 20, 2011, by lethal injection at the Huntsville Unit state prison in Huntsville, Texas.

-Media coverage
+He was cremated and his ashes were scattered over the Grand Canyon.
+Prior to his execution, Stroman spoke his final words: "Even though I lay on this gurney, seconds away from my death, I am at total peace.
+May the Lord Jesus Christ be with me.
+I am at peace.
+Hate is going on in this world and it has to stop.
+Hate causes a lifetime of pain.
+Even though I lay here I am still at peace.
+I am still a proud American, Texas loud, Texas proud.
+God bless America, God bless everyone.
+Let's do this damn thing.
+Director Hazelwood, thank you very much.
+Thank you everyone.
+Spark, I love you, all of you.
+I love you Conna.
+It's all good, it's been a great honor.
+I feel it; I am going to sleep now.
+Goodnight, 1, 2 there it goes."

+In popular culture

-A documentary film called An Eye for an Eye was released in 2016 by filmmaker Ilan Ziv.
+In 2016, a documentary film called An Eye for an Eye was released by filmmaker Ilan Ziv.
 The film documents Stroman's path from revenge killer to being forgiven by his victims.
 The film features interviews with family members of the victims as well as Stroman himself prior to his execution.